ngbites/angularbites.com/src/posts/2020-07-11-async-rendering-with-a-single-rx-operator.md

 ### A single-operator approach

-In the past I've sold this in various ways, as I described in [How to Render Large Lists in Angular](https://blog.bitsrc.io/3-ways-to-render-large-lists-in-angular-9f4dcb9b65).
+In the past I've solved this in various ways, as I described in [How to Render Large Lists in Angular](https://blog.bitsrc.io/3-ways-to-render-large-lists-in-angular-9f4dcb9b65).

 This time, I thought of a single operator that would scatter items in an array sequentially.
 We'll call this operator `lazyArray`.